 Who can propose

-- To either propose or vote, you must stake but you are not required to run a validator node.
-However, we recommend that you be a validator with a stake and be a part of the validator set.
+- To either propose or vote, you must stake, but you are not required to run a validator node.
+However, we recommend that you run validator with a stake as part of the validator set to gain rewards from your stake.

 - Proposers can create a proposal by calling